 This is something I have been working on for years, and I have failed

-This time will be different because I’m publically announcing it.
+This time will be different because I’m publicly announcing it.
 You guys can keep me accountable right?

 Before you start asking “Why in the world…?”
-It’s not really about getting up at 6 AM, it is about getting up before anyone else so you can spend time on yourself.
+It’s not really about getting up at 6 AM.
+It is about getting up before anyone else so you can spend time on yourself.

-It went something like this: “Everyone has 24 hours in a day, the issue is that we spend most of it sharing it with other people and with whatever is left over, we spend it on ourselves.” – 5amJoel, episode 154 of the How to Money Podcast.
+“The issue is that we spend most of it sharing it with other people and with whatever is leftover, we spend it on ourselves.” – 5amJoel, episode 154 of the How to Money Podcast.

 That being said, we all deserve to redirect much of that needed time, focus, and energy back towards ourselves.